 - Take care to remove all objects from walkways.
 Examples include shoes, books, clothing, and papers.

 - Make sure your walkways are well lit.
-You may wish to place nightlights in wall outlets to ensure that your path is visible.
+You may wish to place nightlights in wall outlets to make sure that your path is visible.

 - Place nonslip mats on your bathtub floor as well as where you step outside the tub.
 You can also place nonskid, adhesive strips on the tub floor.